-Lawyers at Nathans & Biddle, LLP, have considerable experience navigating the legal complexities and successfully defending individuals investigated or charged with mortgage fraud.
+Baltimore mortgage fraud defense lawyers at Nathans & Biddle LLP have considerable experience navigating the legal complexities and successfully defending individuals investigated or charged with fraud.
 We leverage the expertise of investigators, underwriters, appraisers, and forensic accountants in formulating a compelling defense against mortgage fraud charges.
-We carefully scrutinize original loan applications and settlement documents, the underwriting principles used, and the work product of appraisers to identify weaknesses in investigators theories that are often based on unreliable circumstantial evidence.
+We also carefully scrutinize original loan applications and settlement documents, the underwriting principles used, and the work product of appraisers to identify weaknesses in investigators theories that are often based on unreliable circumstantial evidence.

 Respected and Experienced Criminal Defense

-Our attorneys and our firm have received state and national praise for outstanding criminal defense representation.
-Regardless of whether you're under investigation or have already been arrested, contact mortgage fraud attorneys at Nathans & Biddle, LLP, today to schedule a confidential consultation to discuss your case.
+Our attorneys and our firm have received national praise for outstanding criminal defense representation.
+Regardless of whether you're under investigation or have already been arrested, contact the mortgage fraud attorneys at Nathans & Biddle LLP today to schedule a confidential consultation to discuss your case.

 Types of Mortgage Fraud